bill-kerr/force-account-generator/README.md

 Tired of filling out PDF forms?
 The Force Account Generator is a Python program that processes an Excel template and produces a valid PennDOT force account PDF package.

 The Force Account Generator was born out of a desire to quickly fill in proprietary PDF forms with Excel data.
-As it stands, the PennDOT force account package PDF is cumbersome and inadequate for large datasets.
+As it stands, the PennDOT force account package PDF is cumbersome, requires duplicate efforts, and is inadequate for large datasets.
 Furthermore, filling in individual form fields on a PDF is tiresome and prone to error.
 The Force Account Generator fixes all of that.
 It allows users to easily enter their data into Excel and generate a valid PDF form for submission.
 It saves time and reduces human error.

 ## :bookmark_tabs: How to use it